Materials Engineer

 Create job alert

-• Understanding of composite materials processing and metallic additive manufacturing.
+• Understanding of composite materials processing

 • Experience in composite methods.

-• Ability to write technical documents.
+• Writing technical documents.

-Desired Skills
+Desired Skills:

-• Understanding of phenolic resin processing, properties, and chemistry.
+• Understanding of phenolic resin processing, properties and chemistry

-• Strong presentation skills.
+• Presentation skills.

 Related Jobs